 First things first

 Is your precast equipment cleaned daily?
 If not, this is the first habit that would benefit you in the long run.
 Why?
 When the machinery is washed at the end of each manufacturing day, there won’t be any dried up concrete stuck on the machine.
 This not only makes your life much easier but also keeps the machine in good condition much longer.
 While you are washing the machine, it’s also easy to conduct the daily check-ups at the same time.
-What’s more is that we humans tend to respect clean and maintained machines more compared to the ones that we consider old and already broken.
+What’s more is that we humans tend to respect clean and maintained machines more compared to the ones we consider old or already broken.

 But daily check-ups are not enough to avoid production downtime.
 A well-planned maintenance program is needed to keep the machinery up-to-date for years to come.